otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 **Prekey Server**

 1. Receives the DAKE-3 message from Alice:
+   * Checks that the sender instance tag from the message matches the already stored `receiver instance tag`.
+If it is not, the Prekey Server rejects the message and does not send anything further.
    * Verifies the DAKE-3 message as defined in the [DAKE-3 message](#dake-3-message) section.
 If something fails, the Prekey Server rejects the message and does not send anything further.
 1. Retrieves the `msg` attached to the DAKE-3 message:
    1. Verifies that the message type is either `0x04` or `0x05`.
 Abort if it is not.
    1. Verifies that the protocol version of the message is `0x0004`.
 Abort if it is not.
    1. If this is a "Prekey Publication message":
-      * Uses the sender instance tag from the DAKE-3 message as the receiver instance tag and checks that is equal to the previously seen.
-If it is not, rejects the message and does not send anything further.
       * Calculates the Prekey MAC key: `prekey_mac_k = KDF(usagePreMACKey, SK, 64)`.
       * Computes the `Prekey MAC` (notice that most of these values are from the received "Prekey Publication message"):